-You or your dealer must make a confirmed appointment 60 days prior to dropping off

-The holding tanks must be emptied and rinsed.
-We have a dumping station available for customer use.
-The propane system (if so equipped) and all electrical systems must be shut down and turned off.
-We are not responsible for discharged batteries or propane tanks.
-During the appropriate season, please ensure the RV has been winterized.
-Unless prior approval has been obtained from our Customer Service facility, all personal items must be removed from the area where you are requesting service repair and the refrigerator emptied.
-We are not responsible for loss of food items.
-All transportation costs are the responsibility of the owner.
+- ☐ You or your dealer must make a confirmed appointment 60 days prior to dropping off the recreation vehicle at our Customer Service facility. - □ The holding tanks must be emptied and rinsed.
+We have a dumping station available for customer use. - □ The propane system (if so equipped) and all electrical systems must be shut down and turned off.
+We are not responsible for discharged batteries or propane tanks. - During the appropriate season, please ensure the RV has been winterized. - □ Unless prior approval has been obtained from our Customer Service facility, all personal items must be removed from the area where you are requesting service repair and the refrigerator emptied.
+We are not responsible for loss of food items. - □ All transportation costs are the responsibility of the owner.
 You may need to arrange for alternative accommodations for some types of repairs.
 Please be prepared accordingly.

-\Our Customer Service facility occasionally utilizes local independent repair facilities.
+Our Customer Service facility occasionally utilizes local independent repair facilities.
 Your vehicle may be referred to or repaired by one of these local repair facilities.

-PARTS & ACCESSORIES
+PARTS AND ACCESSORIES